Ultimátum

 Ultimátum (Ultimatum) is a Slovak-Czech action crime television series.
 It starred Ján Koleník.
 The series was filmed for TV JOJ in co-production with Czech Television.

 Plot

-Police negotiator Dano Andrik became involved in a political-negotiating crisis that took place in the cardiac surgery department of a hospital where, in addition to the minister, Andrik's wife Lenka Naušová, who is pregnant, is also present.
+Police negotiator Dano Andrik becomes involved in a political-negotiating crisis that takes place in the cardiac surgery department of a hospital where, in addition to the minister, Andrik's pregnant wife, Lenka Naušová, is also present.

 In order for Dano, together with other patients, to get her to safety, he is forced to face the demands of the kidnapper Korňan.
 Dano must decide: either to follow orders from the highest places or to clear the name of the kidnapper.